-Section 5 Policies Responsible Departments Short Term Medium Long Add incentives for infill development Community Development - Planning Services Update code to protect open space and sensitive areas from development Community Development - Planning Services Buildout an engagement program on communities interfacing with wildlife Community Development - Sustainability Goal 3.5.4 - Ensure that the Haile cultural fabric of the city and serv growth. - Develop an annexation plan for lands within AOI Community Development - Planning Services Develop a plan for expanding municipal water and wastewater collection for unincorporated areas Community Development - Planning Services.
-Public Works 3.
-Work with Blaine County to preserve and protect Airport owned properties in the MOU area Community Development - Planning Services Update development standards for airport owned land Community Development - Planning Services
+Section 5 Policies Responsible Departments Short Term Medium Term Long Term 5.
+Encourage the utilization of shared parking arrangements and other creative public/private partnerships to meet future parking needs and further decrease underutilized spaces such as parking lots.
+Community Development - Planning Services 6.
+Pursue public parking opportunities and the development of public parking facilities.
+Improve upon the function and utilization of existing public parking facilities downtown and the overall user experience associated with these facilities through the future implementation of a Parking Strategic Plan.
+Community Development - Planning Services Goal 3.5.3 - Promote environmental stew resources surrounding the city by prioriti areas of Hailey. • Update code to protect open space and sensitive areas from development.
+Community Development - Planning Services Build out an engagement and implementation program on communities interfacing with wildlife.
+Community Development - Sustainability Goal 3.5.4 - Ensure that the Hailey Area of Impact becomes fully integrated into the civic and cultural fabric of the city and serves its intended purpose to accommodate responsible growth.
+Develop an annexation plan for lands within AOI.
+Community Development - Planning Services 2.
+Develop a plan for expanding municipal water and wastewater collection for unincorporated areas.
+Community Development - Planning Services, Public Works 3.
+Work with Blaine County to preserve and protect Airport owned properties in the MOU area.
+Community Development - Planning Services 4.
+Update development standards for airport-owned land.
+Community Development - Planning Services